Under-fire BBC chairman Richard Sharp ‘helped friend get adviser role’

 The former Goldman Sachs banker, 67, then reportedly rubber-stamped her selection for a second position last June as an external editorial adviser to the corporation without publicly declaring their personal ties.

-He did not withdraw himself from discussions about the appointment at the BBC nominations committee, which he chairs, or state the friendship in his declaration of personal interests, according to the Sunday Times.
+He is said not to have withdrawn himself from discussions about the appointment at the BBC nominations committee, which he chairs, or state the friendship in his declaration of personal interests.

 The paper reports that Ms Daniel has stated the relationship was “fully disclosed with relevant BBC executives at the time” – an account backed up by the corporation – who are believed to include director-general Tim Davie.